Framework

 Routing

-Framework uses file-based routing: each page in your project has a corresponding Markdown file (.md) of the same name.
+Framework uses file-based routing: each page in your app has a corresponding Markdown file (.md) of the same name.
 For example, here’s a simple project that only has two pages (hello.md and index.md) in the source root (src):

 .